 - To support initiatives that promote reading for enjoyment.

-- To mentor African literary artists, including writers, illustrators and editors, to produce creative, suitable and appropriate children’s storybooks for children of various ages with a focus on early childhood (birth to 9 years).
+- To mentor African literary artists, including writers, illustrators and editors, to produce creative and appropriate children’s storybooks for children of various ages with a particular focus on early childhood (birth to 9 years).

 - To initiate and support translations of stories between African languages, from African languages to ex-colonial languages and from ex-colonial languages to African languages.

-- To help to orientate and educate adults in the importance and significance of reading to and with children.
+- To help educate adults about the importance and significance of reading to and with children.

 Over the years, the Little Hands Trust has raised funds to translate, co-publish and distribute several children’s books in African languages and English, including a Pan African set of 16 Little Hands books in 23 languages, the Little Hands Books for Babies in 11 languages, three best-selling classics by Lio Lionni in five languages, Who is King? in five languages, and George’s Secret Key to the Universe in isiXhosa and isiZulu.

-Little Hands trustees are Carole Bloch, Ntombizanele Mahobe, Arabella Koopman and Thando Gobe.
+Little Hands trustees are Carole Bloch, Thando Gobe, Arabella Koopman and Ntombizanele Mahobe.